MatKaaz/travel-advisor/README.md

 This will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will also reload when you make changes.
+The page will also reload automatically when you make changes.